Lung Cancer & Occupational Exposure to Asbestos

 The use of asbestos has put millions of workers and their family members at risk of lung cancer, mesothelioma, asbestosis, and other asbestos-related diseases.
 But help is available so those affected can pursue justice and financial compensation.

-FAQs About Occupational Asbestos Exposure & Lung Cancer
+Occupational Exposure to Lung Cancer FAQs

 However, those who worked around asbestos on a regular basis for years or decades at their job sites are at greater risk than the general population.